 The Academy of the Hebrew Language

-The Academy of the Hebrew Language is the supreme institute for the science of the Hebrew Language, mandated by law.
+The Academy of the Hebrew Language is the premier institution for the study and cultivation of the Hebrew language, as designated by Israeli law.

 The Hebrew language is the thread that binds the Jewish people together, as it has for thousands of years, both in literature and as a spoken language.
 Through the lens of Jewish history and modern Zionism, however, if there is one event more miraculous than the establishment of the State of Israel, it is the revival of Hebrew as its official and primary language.
 To make this revitalization possible, an organization was formed.
 The Academy of the Hebrew Language is the Israeli body with a legislated mission to study, guard, and guide the development of the Hebrew language.